 Playas del Coco

-As the main beach town in the Gulf of Papagayo, Playas del Coco has grown from a quiet fishing village to a popular tourist town and retiree community.
-Only 25 minutes from Liberia Airport and the best beach town to stay in the Papagayo Peninsula.
+As the main beach town in the Gulf of Papagayo, Playas del Coco has grown from a quiet fishing village to a popular tourist town and North American retiree community.
+Only 25 minutes from Guanacaste Airport and the best beach town to stay in the Papagayo Peninsula.

 Tamarindo

 As one of the most popular beach towns in Guanacaste, Tamarindo attracts visitors looking for a fun nightlife, great surfing and beautiful sunsets.
-About 1 hour and 15 minutes from Liberia International Airport.
+About 1 hour and 20 minutes from Guanacaste Airport.

 Flamingo

-Playa Flamingo is not too far from Conchal and has an upscale, luxury community.
+Playa Flamingo has an upscale, luxury community and marina being a top fishing destination.
 If you’re looking for an ocean view mansion or condo, this is the place to go!
 Good base for fishing, scuba diving and snorkeling.

 For those looking for something a little less touristic and expensive, check Potrero, the quiet local town by Flamingo.